-NOTE: Refer to section Electrical Connections - High Voltage Connections for 208/230 volt line connections to the air conditioner or heat pump.
+NOTE: Refer to Electrical Connections - High Voltage Connections for 208/230 volt line connections to the air conditioner.

 NOTE: A removable plug connector is provided with the control to make thermostat wire connections.
 This plug may be removed, wire connections made to the plug, and replaced.
 It is strongly recommended that multiple wires into a single terminal be twisted together prior to inserting into the plug connector.
 Failure to do so may result in intermittent operation.